Key information, entry requirements and fees

 Corresponding HCPC topic(s): "Medical Microbiology"

-Specific level: This is a Level 6 module, equivalent to the final year of an undergraduate degree
+Specific level: This is a Level 5 module, equivalent to a Foundation Degree

 Course type: Standalone module